nicolaferraro/nicolaferraro.github.io/_draft/camel-k-serverless.md

 Let's start with some patterns!

+## Importer

+The importer pattern has a special role because importers are top level Knative resources (you may have heard about them, they were called Knative Sources in previous releases).
+An importer is simply a resource that brings events inside the serverless environment.

+This is where Apache Camel and Camel K shine, because you can really bring events into knative from any known system.

+PICTURE

+TODO: the importer can have multiple kind of sinks.
+Link to doc about channels, broker etc.

+An importer usually creates a pod with the role of "receiver adapter" i.e. it converts data from the external system into cloud events that can be understood by Knative components.
+Sometimes, depending on the Camel components used in the importer route, Camel K can decide to create a Knative serving service to add autoscaling capabilities.

+For example, the following example creates an importer that transforms tweets into cloud events and send them to a Knative channel.

+'''
+from('twitter..')
+  .to('..')
+'''

+Being a Knative top level resource means that you can also create Camel based importers using Knative resources and inspect them using the 'kn' tool.
+For more information you can look at the DOC.
+In this article we'll focus on the Camel k way of creating integrations that serve as importers.
+Knative Camel resources also create Camel K integrations under the hood.

+## Exporter

+The Exporter is still not a Knative top level resource but you can create them directly with Camel K. An Exporter does the opposite of an importer: the Exporter exports data from knative to an external system, using the system's specific formats and protocols.

+PICTURE

+An example of Exporter is given by the following runnable snippet that forwards knative events to a Slack room.

+'''
+from...
+'''

 ## API Gateway

 The API gateway is one of the most important patterns for today's workloads, because it allows to give a REST shape to a series of functions, so that they can be consumed by client or web applications.